schnommus/kicad-workshop/README.md

     - (Example, 'HSMF-C114' RGB led is in none of the KiCAD libraries, but it is on this site)
 - Sometimes component distributors (Digikey/Element14) include symbols/footprints in their part data sections.

-## Task 4: Adding a microcontroller & hooking things together
+## Task 4: Bringing things together

 ### Adding a microcontroller